 Rosamunde Pilcher’s Cornwall

-Rosamunde Pilcher has set many of her books in the landscape of Cornwall.
-Born on 22 September 1924 in Lelant, Cornwall, she is a renowned author and novelist.
+She was born on 22 September 1924 in Lelant, Cornwall, she is a renowned author and novelist.
 She first published in 1949 as an author of Mills & Boon romances under the pseudonym Jane Fraser.
 In 1987, at the age of 63, she wrote the international best seller The Shell Seekers which sold 5.5 million copies making her one of the most successful contemporary female authors.

 If you are interested in visiting the Cornwall film locations featured in Rosamunde Pilcher’s books, our holiday cottages in Falmouth, Mylor, Restronguet and Flushing are in an ideal location from which you can discover and explore the Rosamunde Pilcher film locations.

 St Michael’s Mount sits majestically in Penzance bay and is a fantastic place to explore and discover legend, myth and over a thousand years of incredible history.
 At low water, the causeway enables you to walk out to the Mount and then enjoy the short motor boat trip when the tide is in.
 St Michael’s Mount featured in both Shell Seekers and Coming Home.Website

 Penzance & Land’s End

 Penzance is featured in films such as Snow Storm in Spring, Reflections, Summer on the Sea, The Empty House and Looking to the Horizon.
 From Penzance, it is easy to visit Land’s End, the most westerly point in the UK.